szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 ```
 - MacPorts (for OSX): [https://www.macports.org/](https://www.macports.org/)

-On most linux distros, these packages should be availabe through the package
+On most linux distros, these packages should be available through the package
 manager, though the commands and package names will differ.